ercco/NBTW/README.md

-# NBTW-centrality
+# NBTW
-Calculation of non-backtracking walk (NBTW) centrality for simple graphs
+Calculation of the number of non-backtracking walks (NBTWs) for simple graphs in Python.
+Usage: import nbtw; nbtw.get_nbtws(A,k) # A = adjacency matrix, k = walk length